emanuelconrado/emanuelconrado/README.md

 - 🔭 I’m currently working on "trying to do better"
 - 🌱 I’m currently learning C++, HTML and CSS
 - 🤔 I’m looking for help with Unreal Engine 5, C++ and Blueprint
-- 💬 Ask me about me
-- 📫 How to reach me: you can't

 ![snake gif](https://github.com/xxDuel/xxDuel/blob/output/github-contribution-grid-snake.svg)